thinkSDET/Selenium-FrameWork-OpenCartApplication/README.md

 # Selenium-Framework-Creation 🚀

 ## Overview
-A robust **Selenium-based framework** for automating web UI testing efficiently using **Java, TestNG, and Maven**.
-Designed to be scalable, maintainable, and easy to integrate into CI/CD pipelines.
+This framework is designed for automated testing of web applications using Selenium WebDriver, TestNG, and Maven.
+It supports parallel execution, robust error handling, and dynamic configuration management.
+The framework is modular, scalable, and incorporates best practices for test automation.

 ## 🎯 Key Features